apollographql/apollo-client/docs/source/how-it-works.md

 }
 ```

 One option might be to just throw that blob of JSON directly into the store, and be done with it.
-But it turns out that the best option is to _normalize_ the data.
+But it turns out that the best option is to _normalize_ the data (see [Benefits](#query-benefits)).
 This means splitting the tree into individual objects and references between them, and storing those objects in a flattened data structure.

 This process requires generating a unique identifier for each object, because we need to be able to refer to the objects somehow to put them back together again.
 The function for generating the unique ID is pluggable via the `dataIdFromObject` option to the `ApolloClient` constructor, so you can pick which field is used: